iamnotjustice/kubernetes-deployment-example/README.md

 In this example we are going to deploy a simple app which consists of a service and a small redis cluster.
 The app gives back an Geolocation data based on the IP-address provided.
 It also caches requests so if you already requested geodata for the same IP-address - you're going to get the data from Redis instead of API-call to external data provider.

 The code of the app is out of the focus today.
 Let's focus on the k8s objects and how we use them.

+# Prerequisites

+You need to have Minikube installed.
+Follow the guide here: https://kubernetes.io/ru/docs/tasks/tools/install-minikube/

+Then just start the cluster with

+`minikube start
+`

 # Step-by-step